Business communication skills that every professional needs

 Tailoring business communication to company culture

 Just like you adjust your clothing for different business settings, you’ll need to learn to adjust your communication.
-If you work in a more formal setting, you’d wear a suit rather than jeans.
+For example, if you work in a more formal setting, you’d wear a suit rather than jeans.
 Your tone and communication style should also be adjusted to match the desired level of formality.

-Effective business communication can be tricky, as what is normalized or acceptable will vary between different businesses.
-However, listening and observing is a key part of effective communication, so use those skills to gain an understanding of each business’ culture and norms.
+Effective business communication can be tricky; what is normalized or acceptable will vary between different businesses.
+However, listening and observing are key parts of effective communication, so use those skills to gain an understanding of each business’ culture and norms.

 Communication skills for effective teamwork